NavneetPrakashSingh/Location-Based-To-do/README.md

 ```
 1) Run the command git clone https://git.cs.dal.ca/castelino/To-Do-List.
 2) Import the code in Android Studio.
-3) Sync the gradle.
+3) Ensure that the gradle version denoted in build.gradle file is 3.1.4.
+4) Click the button 'Sync Project With Gradle Files' or go to Tools -> Android -> Sync Project with Gradle Files
-4) Run the app on the emulator or the mobile phone.
+5) Run the app on the emulator or the mobile phone.

 ```

 # Project Summary